 Rudolph Calvin Ferguson (drums and piano) was born on September 24, 1924 in Huntington, West Virginia and died on September 30, 1991 in Miami.
 December 1948 found him singing "White Christmas" in a Los Angeles show that also had James Von Streeter's orchestra.
 (The blurb didn't actually say he was a member of the orchestra.)
 He went on to record "Cool Goofin'" for Prestige in early 1953, as well as songs on Chart and Deluxe.
 After the Blazes, he moved to the Miami area and had the Rudy Ferguson Trio.
 The December 27, 1952 Cash Box said: "Prestige Records has announced the signing of Rudy Ferguson, well known for his work with the Hollywood Four Blazes from 1947 to 1950.
 Rudy plays the drums and piano in addition to vocaling.
 His first release Cool Goofin' and Baby I Need You So two terrific ideas."
 It's unclear how long he was actually with the group, but it couldn't have been more than a year, and he certainly wasn't well known for being with them, only being mentioned on a single occasion.

 Soon after this, Ulysses Livingston was gone; in October 1947, he went to Honolulu, along with Cee Pee Johnson's band, although he'd return to the Blazes in the future.
-Naturally, nothing ever said who'd replaced him as guitarist.
+He was replaced by Stanley Morgan as guitarist.
+Rudy Ferguson didn't last long, however, and by October, he'd been replaced by Charles Gray on drums.

 The December 31, 1947 Variety reported that the "Hollywood Four Blazers" would now be managed by the Metro Arts Agency.